rkarlsba/ymse/python/Bitraf/tygge-kalender/README.md

 ## Small script to chew the Bitraf calendar (or other .ics file)

-I wrote this with good help from [Perplexity](https://www.perplexity.ai/) to parse the Bitraf calendar to extract some info from a calendar.
+I wrote this with good help from [perplexity](https://www.perplexity.ai/) to parse the Bitraf calendar to extract some info.
 It can probably be used for other purposes as well.

 ### Files
 | File              | What's in it                                              |